What is rhabdomyolysis?

 You may hear rhabdomyolysis referred to as “rhabdo.”

 Rhabdomyolysis can be life-threatening, so if you notice any of these signs or symptoms, visit a healthcare provider immediately.

 How common is rhabdomyolysis?

-Rhabdomyolysis (also called rhabdo) is relatively rare.
-Every year, about 26,000 people develop this condition.
+Rhabdomyolysis is relatively uncommon.
+Every year, about 26,000 people in the United States develop this condition.